OpenStickCommunity/GP2040-CE/docs/usage.md

 | **Guilty Gear Type-D** | ![Guilty Gear Type-D](./assets/images/led-themes/guilty-gear-type-d.png) |
 | **Guilty Gear Type-E** | ![Guilty Gear Type-E](./assets/images/led-themes/guilty-gear-type-e.png) |

-## Daughter Board
+## I2C Input Expansion

-The daughter board allows a second microcontroller to extend the number of analog and digital inputs of the main board though I2C.
-The mapping between the daughter board data and the actual inputs is defined by the Daughter Board Add-on.
+The input expansion allows a second microcontroller to extend the number of analog and digital inputs of the main board though I2C.
+The mapping between the microcontroller data and the actual inputs is defined by the I2C Input Expansion Add-on.

 ### Protocol

 The data protocol is defined as it follows:

-- Each data response from the daughter board has 16 words.
+- Each data response from the microcontroller has 16 words.
 - Each word is a 2-byte little-endian unsigned integer.
 - The first words are the analog values, and the rest are the digital values.
 - Each analog value uses exactly one word (0-65535).
 - Each digital value uses one bit of a word.
 - Each word can fit 16 digital values.

-The configuration of the daughter board is not covered by the protocol and it is done separately.
+The configuration of the microcontroller is not covered by the protocol and it is done separately.

 ### Input Mapping

-The input is mapped using the `Daughter Board Analog Map` and `Daughter Board Digital Map` fields of the Daughter Board Add-on.
+The input is mapped using the `I2C Input Expansion Analog Map` and `I2C Input Expansion Digital Map` fields of the I2C Input Expansion Add-on.
 These are comma-separated values of the MPG inputs that will be associated with each word / bit of the response data, in the order as they appear.
 Analog inputs are handled first, then the digital inputs.